Article: Interview with Angelina Jolie's doctor promotes meatless diet and scientific inaccuracies

 There is also some evidence that dairy consumption is beneficial.
 A meta-study reviewing results from 22 studies with over 1.5 million participants saw a slight reduction in breast cancer risk among women who consumed modest to high amounts of dairy- in particular yogurt.

 Studies that look at dietary differences are often confounded by the impact of overall weight.
 Some women who eat meat are heavy and others are not, just as vegan or vegetarian women can be heavy or not.
 Obesity impacts overall health and breast cancer risk, regardless of diet.
 Dr. Funk’s claim that women can avoid breast cancer by controlling their diets is false.
-Some dietary changes might help to modestly reduce risk if they also reduce obesity, but none will have as great an impact as the presence of an inherited mutation—something that no one gets to choose.
+Some dietary changes might help to modestly reduce risk if they also reduce obesity, but none will have as great an impact as the presence of an —something that no one gets to choose.

 Because genes are inherited from ancestors, ethnic background affects cancer risk

 This article states: